New York Like a Native

 How many neighborhoods are there?

 The map above shows Brooklyn's breadth.
 See home page for neighborhoods where I lead tours.
 I aim to expand in Brooklyn and Queens.
-(As noted, many other tour guides cover Manhattan.
+Other tour guides cover Manhattan's "Greatest Hits."
 The Bronx and Staten Island are too far for me to visit regularly and adequately research a tour.

 Can you lead a tour outside the neighborhoods you list?

 Sure.
 It may require some extra research.
 Though I don't lead walking tours in East Flatbush, Brownsville, East New York, Marine Park, and Sheepshead Bay, I have guided groups on vehicle or subway tours that included visits in those neighborhoods.
-Other neighborhoods where I developed a custom tour (Bay Ridge, Bensonhurst, etc.) have joined my repertoire.
+In some neighborhoods (Bay Ridge, Bensonhurst, Sunset Park), my tours derived from requests.

 If we book a 2.5-hour tour, can we extend it?